This is tailored to adults who were diagnosed with Aspergers, but the list can apply to many ages and many conditions other than Aspergers Syndrome.

 9. Do you need my support?
 How can I support you specifically?

-10. Go to a matinee or rent a movie about Aspergers.
+10. Go to a matinee or rent a movie about autism or Aspergers.

 11. Sincerely compliment the person.